 - Being able to use abstract concepts to analyse professional situations.

 - Applying HR insights to interpersonal interactions and organisational questions.

 No additional information available.

-Lectures will be focused on introducing the core concepts and theories outlined in the syllabus.
-Moreover, students will be invited to contribute with their views and questions about each topic.
-Seminar sessions will be devoted to group discussion of pre-set work and require prior preparation of materials.
+Part of the session will be focused on introducing the core concepts and theories outlined in the syllabus.
+Moreover, you will be invited to contribute with your views and questions about each topic.
+Other elements of the session will be devoted to group discussion of pre-set work and require prior preparation of materials.

-It is the students' responsibility to be prepared for each session as detailed in the module handbook and/or in the appropriate section of the Moodle page for this module.
-To do well, they should participate actively both in lectures and seminar sessions, as well as read widely on organisational and people management issues.
+It is your responsibility to be prepared for each session as detailed in the module handbook and/or in the appropriate section of the Moodle page for this module.
+To do well, you should participate actively in the sessions, as well as read widely on organisational and people management issues.

 Assessment items, weightings and deadlines